cgeyskens/phd/image-analysis/synapse-counting/development-notes.md

 ### Next-up for after HPC training:
 2. include suggestions of Benjamin into the original ipynb and py script (CLAHE, tophat filter)
+3. Implement the pipeline onto the HPC using apptainer & conda
+4. Implement the pipeline with GPUs on HPC
-3. benchmark the different coloc analysis workflows
+5. benchmark the different coloc analysis workflows
+5. do the actual analysis

 ### working test-pipeline